Relative ideals in homological categories, with an application to MV-algebras: Introduction

 and with multiplicative identity $(0,1)$.
 It is easy to see that the ring $R$ is contained in $F(R)$ as an ideal.
 By the arbitrary choice of $R$, this means that every commutative ring can be seen as an ideal of a suitable \emph{unital} commutative ring.
 More precisely, one can prove that there is an equivalence of categories $\CRing/\mathbb{Z}\simeq \CRng$ which is defined by taking kernels in $\CRng$ of the ``objects'' in the slice category.

-Now, it is well known that ideals of commutative unital rings make it easier to deal with congruences (and quotients) in $\CRing$, but since they are not subobject in $\CRing$, it is not immediate to describe them categorically.
+Now, it is well known that ideals of commutative unital rings make it easier to deal with congruences (and quotients) in $\CRing$, but since they are not subobjects in $\CRing$, it is not immediate to describe them categorically.
 On the other hand, ideals of commutative unital rings are subobjects in $\CRng$.
 This makes it possible to exploit the categorical properties of the semi-abelian category $\CRng$ in order to study the, still protomodular but not pointed, category $\CRing$.

-The purpose of this article, is to set a study of these facts in a more general framework.
-This is described at the beginning of \Cref{sec:U-ideals}, where we introduce a notion of \emph{$U$-ideal}, with $U\colon \sB \to\sA$ a faithful conservative right adjoint functor, and $\sA$ a regular protomodular category.
-The varietal case is analyzed in detail in \Cref{p:U-ideal=0-ideal}, where we prove that, under suitable conditions, $U$-ideals are the same as the $0$-ideals due to Ursini \cite{U}.
-In \Cref{thm:main} we establish a general version of the above equivalence, when the codomain $\sA$ is a homological category.
-In \Cref{sec:MV}, we develop a case study that involves the forgetful functor $U\colon \MVAlg\to \WHoops$ from the category of MV-algebras into the category of Wajsberg hoops.
-In \Cref{prop:Hoops_is_semi-abelian}, we prove that the category $\Hoops$ is semi-abelian and we transfer the result to the category of our interest: Wajsberg hoops.
-In \Cref{cor:MV} we establish an equivalence of categories $\MVAlg/L_2\simeq\WHoops$ --- $L_2$ being the initial MV-algebra.
-In particular this shows that every Wajsberg hoop can be seen as (the order dual of) an ideal of a suitable MV-algebra.
+The purpose of this article is to set a study of these facts in a more general framework.
+This is described at the beginning of Section \ref{sec:U-ideals}, where we introduce a notion of \emph{$U$-ideal}, with $U\colon \sB \to\sA$ a faithful conservative right adjoint functor, and $\sA$ a regular protomodular category.
+The varietal case is analyzed in detail in Theorem \ref{p:U-ideal=0-ideal}, where we prove that, under suitable conditions, $U$-ideals are the same as the $0$-ideals due to Ursini \cite{U}.
+In Theorem \ref{thm:main} we establish a general version of the above equivalence, when the codomain $\sA$ is a homological category.

+In Section \ref{sec:MV}, we develop a case study.
+In Theorem \ref{prop:Hoops_is_semi-abelian}, we prove that the category $\Hoops$ is semi-abelian, so that our setting applies to certain categories of interest in algebraic logic, such as Wajsberg, Product, and G\"odel hoops, with respect to MV, Product and G\"odel algebras.
+We analyze in detail the case of the forgetful functor

+from the category of MV-algebras into the category of Wajsberg hoops.
+In Corollary \ref{cor:MV} we establish an equivalence of categories $\MVAlg/\two\simeq\WHoops$ --- $\two$ being the initial MV-algebra.
+In particular, this shows that every Wajsberg hoop can be seen as (the order dual of) an ideal of a suitable MV-algebra.